 The Starting Point

 I love traveling.
 Traveling allows our brain to breath.
 It allows us to get the creative juice flowing.
 So was this trip to Malaysia where I came up with this project while sitting at the beach and sketching ideas.

+I believe that all designers should have some kind of a side hustle to learn skills outside their comfort zone.
+When working for a company, we tend to stay in our fields as specialists and many times, we can’t get the big picture.
 For me, understanding the entire process of creating and launching products is very interesting and so I wanted to go through the process to expand my business skills.

 Vietnam never had a serious history in coffee.
 Actually, before the french colonisation in the 19th century, the country had nothing to do with coffee at all.
 French Colonists brought the fruit (yes, coffee is a fruit) to Vietnam and realised that the soil was great for growing coffee.